 According to Business New Daily, 16% of HR managers stated that poor or lack of onboarding led to lower company productivity and 12% said it led to higher employee turnover.
 A well structured, smooth onboarding process can be very efficient for your organization to educate the fundamental expectations and address uncertain questions before they develop into productivity killers or safety issues.

 Apart from that, it will also ensure your employees have proper access to all the right equipment or tools to set up their framework.

 An effective onboarding strategy demonstrates your organization's values, mission, and unique characteristics to the new hires; this is where they learn more about your workplace culture.

-Lower employee engagement, less confidence among workers, and lack of trust within the organization are the direct impacts of not having a workplace culture.
+Lower employee engagement, less confidence among workers, and lack of trust within the organization are the direct impacts of not having a company culture.

 Currently, employees are more receptive; as per TeamStage, 88% of job seekers consider a healthy culture essential for success.
 So, the proper onboarding process would show the new employees how they can learn and positively influence work.